ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_azure.md

 }

 ```
-Create a `variables.tf` file for describing the variables referenced in the other files with their type and a default value.
+Create a `variables.tf` file for describing the variables referenced in the other files:

 ```console
 variable "resource_group_location" {